theonlyaswin/Small-heart/README.md

 ## 🔗Link : [Small Heart💖](https://small-heart-demo.herokuapp.com/)

 <br>

 📝Note : The demo is deployed using Heroku's free version.
 So the site can get laggy if the amount of traffic increases.

 <br>

+## How to run?
+- Create a new virtual enviroment in the project folder whit: `python -m venv [name-of-your-venvi]`
+- Activate the venvi whit: `[name-of-your-venvi]\Scripts\activate`
+- Install all the required modules whit: `pip install .\requirements.txt`
+- Run the Flask local server whit: `flask run`

 <br>

 # 🧨Just Read